 Keratin is one of the most durable proteins in nature and the main ingredient in the outer layer of hair.
-When applied to hair via products or a longer-lasting treatment, keratin smoothes, straightens and eliminates frizz.
+When applied to hair via products or a longer-lasting treatment, keratin smooths, straightens and eliminates frizz.

 Your hair type will determine which keratin formula and concentration will deliver the desired sleekness.
 For example: anyone after frizzles locks can benefit from products that contain keratin but the keratin treatments are best left to coarse and curly hair types.
 Read on for more info.